ardriveapp/pub-docs/docs/src/docs/turbo/turbo-sdk/ai-cli.md

      ```

 2. `top-up`
-   - Top up with fiat currency
+   - Purchase Turbo Credits using fiat currency
+   - Processes payment through a secure payment service
+   - Adds credits directly to your wallet balance
    - Options:
      - `-a, --address <nativeAddress>`: Address to top up
      - `-c, --currency <currency>`: Currency to use